exceeder/vuetrex/README.md

 Utilizes [Vue Custom Renderer API](https://v3.vuejs.org/api/global-api.html#createrenderer) and [Three.js](https://threejs.org/)

-Note: the project is in early alpha stage and is currently in development.
+Note: the project is in alpha stage and there could be some changes to the interface.

 ## For development: